mikehearn/nodejvm/docsite/docs/using-from-java.md

 It can be useful to convert `Value` to a more convenient type.
 Many such [type conversions](/types) are available.

+The Polyglot API has conveniences for many of them on the `Value` object itself, like `Value.asBoolean()`, `Value.asString()`, `Value.asLong()` etc.

-To benefit, you must unfortunately use a bit of boilerplate to ensure generics are preserved.
+For objects, NodeJVM provides an extra bit of glue to make JavaBean style properties work.
+To benefit, you must unfortunately use a little boilerplate to ensure generics are preserved.
 Cast like this:

 ```java
 MyInterface ora = NodeJS.castValue(v, new TypeLiteral<MyInterface>() {});
 ```

+If you passed a Java object into JavaScript and have now got it back again, use `Value.asHostObject()` to unwrap it.

 ## Bindings

 You will often want to put a Java object into the JavaScript environment.
 That's done using the Polyglot